-- Follow facility policies in response to emergency code or drill situations. - 3.
-Uses judgment in safety: Uses sound judgment in regard to safety of self and others during all fieldwork-related activities. - Provide safe supervision of clients during high-risk activities. - Refrain from use of equipment or procedures unless trained. - Seek and is receptive to supervision to ensure client safety. - Demonstrate willingness to function within constraints of center policies and procedures. - Demonstrate safe performance during all treatment endeavors. - Choose activities that are safe, age appropriate, and appropriate for cognitive/emotional/physical capabilities of clientele. - Consistently follows equipment safety protocols. - Demonstrate an understanding of environmental factors affecting clients' safety at all times by consistently analyzing evaluation/treatment space for potential safety hazards prior to bringing the client into the environment. - Equipment is set-up beforehand. - o All nonessential items are put way. - Treatment area is scanned for slip and fall prevention. - o Is aware of potential hazards of equipment being used. - Aware of sharps at all times.
+- Provide safe supervision of clients during high-risk activities. - Refrain from use of equipment or procedures unless trained. - Seek and is receptive to supervision to ensure client safety. - Demonstrate willingness to function within constraints of center policies and procedures. - Demonstrate safe performance during all treatment endeavors. - Choose activities that are safe, age appropriate, and appropriate for cognitive/emotional/physical capabilities of clientele. - Consistently follows equipment safety protocols. - Demonstrate an understanding of environmental factors always affecting clients' safety by consistently analyzing evaluation/treatment space for potential safety hazards prior to bringing the client into the environment. - Equipment is set-up beforehand. - All nonessential items are put way. - Treatment area is scanned for slip and fall prevention. - Is aware of potential hazards of equipment being used. - Aware of sharps always.

-II.
 Basic Tenets

-- 4. Clearly and confidently articulates the values and beliefs of the occupational therapy profession to clients, families, significant others, colleagues, service providers, and the public. - Explain the role of OT within the practice setting, in terms and language that are clearly understood by the recipient. - 5.
-Clearly, confidently, and accurately articulates the value of occupation as a method and desired outcome of occupational therapy to clients, families, significant others, colleagues, service providers, and the public. - Explain how and why occupation is used as a means to an end. - Explain how and why occupational therapy practitioners are client- centered. - Thoroughly instruct other disciplines in carrying out treatment procedures initiated by OT. - Define the OT process in an effective manner that is understandable to clients, caregivers, and other professionals. - Explain the value of returning to roles and responsibilities at a level of understanding to the client and family.
+Clearly and confidently articulates the values and beliefs of the occupational therapy profession to clients, families, significant others, colleagues, service providers, and the public.

+- Explain the role of OT within the practice setting, in terms and language that are clearly understood by the recipient. - Clearly, confidently, and accurately articulates the value of occupation as a method and desired outcome of occupational therapy to clients, families, significant others, colleagues, service providers, and the public. - Explain how and why occupation is used as a means to an end. - Explain how and why occupational therapy practitioners are client- centered. - Thoroughly instruct other disciplines in carrying out treatment procedures initiated by OT. - Define the OT process in an effective manner that is understandable to clients, caregivers, and other professionals. - Explain the value of returning to roles and responsibilities at a level of understanding to the client and family. - Clearly, confidently, and accurately communicates the roles of the occupational therapy practitioners to clients, families, significant others, colleagues, service providers, and the public.